Who processes your personal data, why and how?

 - whether the provision of personal data is a statutory or contractual requirement, or a requirement necessary to enter into a contract, as well as whether the data subject is obliged to provide the personal data and of the possible consequences of failure to provide such data;

-- the existence of automated decision-making, including profiling, referred to in Article 22(1) and (4) and, at least in those cases, meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject.
+- the existence of automated decision-making, including profiling, producing legal effects concerning him or her and which may use particular categories of data, and at least in such cases, useful information concerning the underlying logic, as well as the importance and the foreseen consequences of this processing for the data subject.

 Who should provide this information?